ebaauw/homebridge-hue/README.md

 ## Groups
 A Hue bridge group is exposed as a Homekit accessory with `Lightbulb` service and appropriate characteristics, just as a light.
 By default, homebridge-hue does not expose groups.
 You might want to change this in `config.json` if you want to use Hue group commands from Homekit scenes.
+As polling the state for group 0 (all lights) requires an additional bridge request, this group can be disabled in `config.json`.

 Note that groups of type `Room` are ignored for now - there should probably be a setting to change this.